The Most Logical Reason For Amy Adams’ 2017 Oscars Snub

 Amy Adams will be reprising her role of Lois Lane in Justice League, an upcoming movie in which a number of superheroes from the DC Universe will team up.
 The 42-year-old actress was also seen in Nocturnal Animals, a psychological thriller that was released in late 2016.

 More recently, Amy Adams played the lead role in Arrival, a movie that has won appreciation from critics and fans alike.
-Apart from being critically acclaimed, the movie also exceeded all expectations at the box-office as it has garnered more than $9 million in its opening week.
+Apart from being critically acclaimed, the movie also exceeded all expectations at the box-office as it has garnered more than $95 million since its opening week.

-Amy Adams plays the role of Dr. Louise Banks, a linguist who leads a team to communicate with extraterrestrials whose spacecrafts have descended on the earth.
+Amy Adams plays the role of Dr. Louise Banks, a linguist who leads a team to communicate with extraterrestrials whose spacecrafts have descended on Earth.
 Amy Adams’ Arrival is different from other movies in a similar genre, as it depicts the extraterrestrials as friends of humanity rather than hostile creatures that plan to annihilate humans.
 Similarly, Arrival is also not like Steven Spielberg’s E.T. the Extra-Terrestrial, the entertaining movie that showed an alien being helped by a group of children to find its way back to its spaceship.
 The aliens in Arrival are depicted as friendly extraterrestrials who wish to help humanity so that human beings can help them in return after 3,000 years.

 Amy Adams’ Dr. Louise Banks is assisted in her mission by an army general and a theoretical physicist, who are played by Forest Whitaker and Jeremy Renner respectively.
 The Chicago Tribune reports that the character’s job is to interpret the extraterrestrials’ mysterious and guttural sounds, rather than merely relying on science and technology to communicate with the alien visitors.
 The Guardian further reports that Dr. Banks’s interaction with the aliens proves to be an emotional one, because it also gives rise to the feelings of pain and despair that she has experienced when her daughter died due to cancer.